TaygaHoshi/tt-project/Equipment/Weapons - Two Handed.md

 ## Shortbow
 + (Passive) Unsteady Aiming
-	+ Unless you use Improved Aiming, your projectile attacks with bows have a -1 penalty on precision rolls.
+	+ Unless you use Improved Aiming, your projectile attacks with shortbows have a -1 penalty on precision rolls.
 + (Projectile) Shoot
 	+ Range: 10 meters.
 	+ Deals 15 physical damage.